biocypher/biochatter-paper/manuscript.md

 The transparency we emphasise at every step of the framework is essential to a sustainable application of LLMs in biomedical research and beyond [@doi:10.1038/d41586-024-00029-4].

 To account for the requirements of biomedical research workflows, we take particular care to guarantee robustness and objective evaluation of LLM behaviour and their performance in interaction with other parts of the framework.
-We achieve this goal by implementing a living benchmarking framework that allows the automated evaluation of LLMs, prompts, and other components.
+We achieve this goal by implementing a living benchmarking framework that allows the automated evaluation of LLMs, prompts, and other components (https://biochatter.org/benchmark-overview/).
 Even the most recent and biomedicine-specific benchmarking efforts are small-scale manual approaches that do not consider the full matrix of possible combinations of components, and many benchmarks are performed by accessing web interfaces of LLMs, which obfuscates important parameters, such as model version and temperature [@biollmbench].
 As such, a framework is a necessary step towards the objective and reproducible evaluation of LLMs.
 We prevent data leakage from the benchmark datasets into the training data of new models by encryption, which is essential for the sustainability of the benchmark as new models are released.